• Recipes

 Can I use flour to thicken potato soup?

 You can use flour instead of cornstarch to thicken this soup.
-Cornstarch has twice the thickening power of flour, so you'll need 4 Tbsp (¼ cup) of flour.
+Cornstarch has twice the thickening power of flour, so you'll need 4 tablespoon (¼ cup) of flour.

 To avoid lumpy soup, I reccomend making a beurre manié.
 Which is a mixture of softened butter and flour.
 The butter coats the flour particles and melts as you mix it in which helps prevent lumps.
 It also adds more buttery richness to the soup.